I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 Swami Vivekananda was a Hindu monk and philosopher who lived in the 19th century.
 His lectures were well received across the world.

 A memorial was built for him on a rocky island off the Kanyakumari coast in 1970, where it is believed that he attained enlightenment.
-A short boat trip takes one to this memorial.
+One needs to take a short boat trip to reach this memorial.
 A meditation hall known as Dhyana Mandapam is the major attraction here.

 2. Thiruvalluvar Statue